rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 For those presently unaware, radiometric dating research places the [age of the Earth][wiki_E_age] at roughly 4.54 billion years old[^Eage]<sup>,</sup>[^Eage2], which is approximately equal to 56.75 million non-overlapping 80-year human lives.
 The first microorganisms appeared between "at least 3770 and possibly 4290 million years..." ago[^early].
 While the [history][timeline_of_life] and [emergence][abio] of life on Earth [began][life_began] is still being figured out, ribonucleic acid (RNA) is current believed to have constituted the auto-self-replicating system required for life; this hypothesis is called the [RNA World Hypothesis][rna_world], and posits that RNA preceded proteins and deoxyribonucleic acid (DNA)[^rnaW].

+RNA and DNA are both nucleic acids, which mean they consist of nucleotides, which are

+Nucleic acids are the primary mechanism through which genetic information of all cells

 It